top of page

 We concluded our search with a Python-based, drag-and-drop diagram programing, open-source tool called pysimCoder.

-It leverages the power of Python and it's libraries by linking scripts to the block diagram, making this an extremely power application for academia and industry.
+pysimCoder leverages the power of Python and it's libraries by linking scripts to the block diagram, making this an extremely power application for academia and industry.

 Once the code is running in the target, Silicon-Heaven can be used to change parameters such as controller gains, setpoint, and limits.
+These tools integrate well and are easy to use and customize.

 For more information about pysimCoder, Silicon Heaven, and NuttX, check out the following links: